ixjlyons/pelican-ghp/content/pages/home.rst

 Hey there, my name's Kenny and I'm an engineer.
 I recently (December 2018) finished my PhD in Mechanical and Aerospace Engineering at UC Davis and I'm now working in inertial sensing and navigation.
+I'm a curious person and I never get tired of learning how things work.

 During grad school, I became interested in electrophysiological signal acquisition and processing, the combination of human and machine learning, and